 NEW SECTION.
 Section 13.
 Review by legislative committee.
-(1) If the attorney general finds that a proposed statutory-STATEWIDE initiative is legally sufficient as provided in this part, the secretary of state shall provide the executive director of the legislative services division with a copy of the final text of the proposed statutory-STATEWIDE initiative and ballot statements.
+(1) If the attorney general finds that a proposed statutory initiative is legally sufficient as provided in this part, the secretary of state shall provide the executive director of the legislative services division with a copy of the final text of the proposed statutory initiative and ballot statements.
 The executive director shall forward the information to the appropriate interim committee for review in accordance with 5-5-215.
 If questions arise regarding which interim committee has jurisdiction over the matter, the executive director shall direct the review to the legislative council in accordance with 5-11-105.

-- (2) (a) The appropriate interim committee or the legislative council shall meet and hold a public hearing after receiving the information and vote to either support or not support the placement of the proposed statutory STATEWIDE initiative text on the ballot. - (B) THE INTERIM COMMITTEE OR THE LEGISLATIVE COUNCIL MAY REQUEST A FISCAL NOTE IF ONE WAS
+- (2) (a) The appropriate interim committee or the legislative council shall meet and hold a public hearing after receiving the information and vote to either support or not support the placement of the proposed statutory initiative text on the ballot. - (b) For the purposes of this section, proxies must be allowed for legislators unable to participate if